-Requests for residential admission are submitted to the Intake Coordinator via a 4-step process.
+Requests for live-in admission are submitted to the Intake Coordinator via a 4-step process.
 The Intake Coordinator will: (1) receive the online application, consent forms and collateral documentation from the applicant or referral source; (2) schedule and complete a screening telephone interview with the youth applicant and; (3) make and communicate the admission decision with support from the Admissions Committee as required and (4) schedule the admission date when space becomes available.

 The DSYTC Admissions Committee is composed of the Intake Coordinator, Executive Director and the Clinical Director.
 This committee is responsible for ensuring that all admission decisions are thorough, fair and consistent with the needs and best interests of the applicant.
 In making such decisions, the committee will also consider the overall clinical profile of existing residential clientele with the objective of remaining within available treatment capacity.

 What is the DSYTC program age range?
 Youth program participants range in age from 13-21 years.
 Please note that our upper age limit of 21 is determined at the date of admission as opposed to application.
-Therefore, youth must be 21 at the time they commence residential treatment.
+Therefore, youth must be 21 at the time they commence live-in treatment.
 Family members of all ages are also included in the treatment process as per best practices.
 Physical separation based on age will occur as much as possible within the residential sites so to ensure client safety and treatment appropriateness.

 The need for formal detoxification services for adolescents and young adults is relatively low depending on the substance of choice.
 Unfortunately, for those who do have a need for such services, options are limited.